hamburgalar/controlstraining/README.md

-given more time and more optimal conditions, i think i would have been able to do a lot better and quite easily make a program that actually works. this is from the most complicated robot i've programmed, as ms granlund's poe class last school year did quite a lot of controls work(in robotC and not java, but that's a pretty minor difference). i have pages of notes on sensors, circuits, motors, PID, and other concepts that ms granlund threw at us. it was, without a doubt, my favorite unit in poe.
+given more time and more optimal conditions, i think i would have been able to do a lot better and quite easily make a program that actually works. this is from the most complicated robot i've programmed, as ms granlund's poe class last school year did quite a lot of controls work(in robotC and not java, but that's a pretty minor difference). i have pages of notes on sensors, circuits, motors, PID, and other concepts that ms granlund threw at us. it was, without a doubt, my favorite unit in poe. long story short, i'm a big fan of controls.

+by no means am i trying to make excuses or divert attention or anything, though. my code seriously sucks. sorry. maybe you can get a few laughs out of it though.